joacar/ancc/README.md

 Trying to get my head around mTLS and client certificate authentication.

+Mutual TLS

+1. Application owner generates a root certificate
+1. Generated root certificate is used to generate a server certificate
+1. Generated root certificate is used to generate a client certificate
+1. Client certificate is sent to client to grant access to application

+Could it possibly be used like this
+1. Application owner generates a root certificate
+1. Generated root certificate is used to generate a server certificate
+1. Client sends a certificate to be signed by root certificate
+1. Signed client certificate is used to grant access to application

 ## TODOS

 * Instruct IIS Express to use server certificate and thus only accept client certificates issued by server certificate.
+* Instruct Kestrel only accept client certificates signed by/issued by server certificate.
+Is this m-TLS?

 ## Observations